aleph-zero-foundation/AlephBFT/README.md

 ./examples/blockchain/run_blockchain 4
 ```
 where `4` in the above is the number of committee members and can be replaced by any reasonable number.
 Running this script will result in generating log files `node0.log, node1.log, ...` corresponding to subsequent nodes.
 The achieved transactions per second should be among the final log messages in these files.

+### Dependencies

+The repository is mainly self-contained.
+It is implemented using Rust's async features and depends only on the
+`futures` crate from the standard library.
+Moreover, it has some usual dependencies like
+`log` and `rand` and one bigger for encoding, namely `parity-scale-codec`.
+In future work, we plan to get
+rid of this dependency.

+### Toolchain

+This release was built and tested against the `nightly-2021-10-24` Rust toolchain.
+If you want to use another version, edit the `rust-toolchain` file, or use an [override](https://rust-lang.github.io/rustup/overrides.html) with higher priority.

 ### Tests